 Bathroom Flooring & Walls

 Bathroom flooring needs to be waterproof with excellent non-slip characteristics and has to work with the rest of your bathroom decor and suite.
 Your choice of flooring will depend on your tastes and the people in your house for instance form homes with young children grippy non-slip tiles may be better than the latest designer tiles which look good but are slippery when wet.
-Various types of flooring that can be fitted in your bathroom.
+Various types of flooring can be fitted in your bathroom.

 - Tiles – Most floor tiles are porcelain, more robust and less prone to chipping than ceramic